SimplGy/simplgy.github.io/README.md

 5. Polish content, add screenshots throughout
 6. Spellcheck!

+### Process Images

+Strip exif info (like location.
+You may need to download the command line tool):

+    exiftool -all= -overwrite_original_in_place *.jpg

+Shrink large images to a standard size:

+    sips -Z 2560 *.jpg

 ### Creating freeze-frames from gifs

 Animated gifs take a while to load, so it's good to have a static image ready sooner.